nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 * [LiteNetLib](https://github.com/RevenantX/LiteNetLib)
 * [Lindgren-gen3](https://github.com/lidgren/lidgren-network-gen3)

-In fact, I would encourage you to consider using either [TCP](https://tools.ietf.org/html/rfc793) or [SCTP](https://tools.ietf.org/html/rfc4960) before trying Carambolas.Net, if you have not done so yet.
-In part, because on the one hand you will be in a better position to identify your most relevant requirements, and on the other, because the operating system will be handling a lot of the complications in a way that is arguably more efficient than any user-space implementation could do.
+I would encourage the reader to consider using either [TCP](https://tools.ietf.org/html/rfc793) or [SCTP](https://tools.ietf.org/html/rfc4960) before trying
+Carambolas.Net on a serious project.
+In part, because on the one hand you will be in a better position to identify your most relevant requirements, which may end up not being this library's main focus; and on the other, because the operating system will be handling a lot of the complications in a way that is arguably more efficient than any user-space implementation could do.

-## Normal use conditions
+## Normal operating conditions

-What should be considered real-life normal use conditions for testing and assessment?
+What should be considered real-life normal operation for assessing correctness and performance?
 According to [a study conducted by Bungie for Halo 3 Beta](https://www.gamasutra.com/blogs/MarkMennell/20140929/226628/Making_FastPaced_Multiplayer_Networked_Games_is_Hard.php), in 2007, 99% of Xbox users displayed the following metrics (or better):